 Amunts: Yes, for several reasons.
 Firstly, the large number of researchers involved: To advance a research field to this extent, a critical mass of researchers needs to be united under a common umbrella.
 It required researchers from the whole of Europe because the different countries and institutions have different strengths.
-With this largescale approach, we were also able to cover the full spectrum of human brain research.
+With this large-scale approach, we were also able to cover the full spectrum of human brain research.

 The second reason is the time span.
-Developing collaboration but also technological solutions that go beyond one's own research discipline simply needs a lot of time and also systematic planning "Digital tools allow us to perform new experiments that would otherwise not have been possible in the human brain."
+Developing collaboration but also technological solutions that go beyond one's own research discipline simply needs a lot of time and also systematic planning with a time perspective that allows for the achievement of ambitious goals.

+"Digital tools allow us to perform new experiments that would otherwise not have been possible in the human brain."